 You should realise that from the activities you have done, you have can now develop a longer sketch with three major parts.
-That is the introduction part 1 the middle part or climax part 2 and 3 and part 4 the conclusion which has provided the end.
+That is the Introduction (part 1), the middle or climax (part 2 & 3) and the conclusion (part 4) which has provided the end.
 This is called the structure of a sketch.